 Winning the Super Bowl is the ultimate goal of every professional football player.
 Earning that title results from team effort.
 That same team approach is needed guiding a child’s learning and development success.
-Parents and educators can and should work together to encourage student success, starting from early childhood and continuing throughout a students’ life.
+Parents and educators can and should work together to encourage student success, starting from early childhood and continuing throughout a student’s life.

 Four Ways to Get Parents Involved in Early Childhood Education

-The student’s “team” has 2 key players: Parents and Educators.
+The student’s “team” has two key players: Parents and Educators.
 Try this challenge—take the letters from the word PARENT and rearrange them to spell the word PARTNER.
-The 6 letters from P-A-R-E-N-T are all utilized spelling PARTNER.
+The six letters from P-A-R-E-N-T are all utilized spelling PARTNER.
 Rearranging the letters goes well until reaching the 7th and last letter P-A-R-T-N-E-?.
 You need one more letter, an “R”, to finish the word P-A-R-T-N-E-R. You, the educator, “R” (are) the key to someone being on board as a PARENT that is also a PARTNER.

 Educators “R” (are) the leaders in the school or program learning environment; let’s explore how you “R” (are) going to lay the foundation for making the parent and their family the PARTNER that the child needs to come out as the winner.

 1. Believe in the power you have to make a positive difference.

 As an educator, you possess knowledge and experience.
 Do not doubt the professional skills you bring to your program.
 Reflect back on that Super Bowl quarterback—he needs teammates to receive that ball.
 Are you reaching out to parents with the confidence that they will be there?